 This is the first in a four-part series.

 I like to think that I have been a fairly gender-neutral parent.
 I’ve tried to steer clear from boy or girl toys, buying lots of primary colors.
 The nursery was decorated with Dr. Seuss’s ABCs in browns and primaries.
-I taught Aidan how to throw a ball when there still wasn’t any official hair growth and we went to our first dance concert at twenty months.
+I taught Liam how to throw a ball when there still wasn’t any official hair growth and we went to our first dance concert at twenty months.
 We had more trains than we knew what to do with, but we also had baby dolls and ponies.

 Despite the toys, activities, and stories leaning towards neutrality there was one thing I never budged on: clothes.
 I always veered directly to the “boys” section when it came to clothing and shoes.
-At one point I even bought a tee shirt that said “Boys will be boys.”
+At one point I even bought a tee-shirt that said: “Boys will be boys.”
 (Yes, I know.
 It was on super clearance but today if I found it I’d cross out the second “boys” and write “held accountable.”)

 I vividly remember shopping for shoes in April of 2015 when Liam was four.
 Liam and I went into Stride Rite and I headed straight to the far wall where the boys preschool sizes were located.
 We spent more time than either of us wanted to trying on sneakers and left with two pairs that I wasn’t completely in love with but that fit and were on sale.
 On the way out, Liam stopped in front of a section of “Frozen” shoes, sparkly pink and purple with snowflakes, and asked, “can we get these, Mommy?”
 I sighed and said, “no we already got shoes.”
 Later that afternoon I felt guilty.
 I’d had an opportunity to set aside societal expectations of what my child should wear and failed miserably.